 - French or foreign travelers needing an antigenic (Antigen) test to travel to a foreign country (back to the United States, for instance)

-- Travelers who have been on the island for 7 days and want to be tested in order to secure their stay.
+- Travelers who have been on the island for 7 days want to be tested to secure their stay.

 A few resources you need to get checked in the US prior to coming to St Barths